infrae/infrae.testbrowser/README.txt

   `link`
     The result would be a list of links.

+  `form`
+    The result would be a list of forms.

   `clickable`
     Available only on selenium, that is a list of elements, that you can click on it (even if they are not links).